Floatghost/shell/README.md

 # user errors

-when using tab some users experienced ts:
+when using tab some inexperienced users experienced ts:

 "sig" -> "🐺🗿" -> "sigverif.exe" -> "🐺🗿  .exe"